YOU ARE WELCOMED TO WORSHIP WITH US

 Recent News and Announcements

-Reading Between the Lines, April 6
+Reading Between the Lines, May 4

-Spring Retreat at The Clearing
+Register for Spring Retreat at The Clearing

 Friends of all ages are invited to our Spring Retreat on May 23 – 25 at The Clearing.
 Friends are welcome to come for all or part of the weekend.
 Camping and rustic accommodations are available.
-Meals provided that accommodate a variety of dietary needs and...
+Meals are provided that accommodate a variety of dietary needs and...

 Judge Blocks ICE Enforcement In Houses of Worship